 The application form also includes programme specific questions.
 Therefore reserve some time for filling in the application form.

 The application form is filled online in the Studyinfo portal.
 Please search at www.studyinfo.fi for the Master’s Degree Programme in Information Security and Cryptography, Master of Science (Technology).
-Please notice that it is not possible to apply for both majors (Networked Systems Security and Cryptography and Data Security) in the Programme but you should choose the one closest to the field of your Bachelor’s Degree.
-The application form is available and a completed application can be updated until the end of the application period on 31 January 2018 at 15.00 (GMT +2).
+Please notice that it is not possible to apply for both majors (Security of Networked Systems and Cryptography and Data Security) in the Programme but you should choose the one closest to the field of your Bachelor’s Degree.
+The application form is available and a completed application can be updated until the end of the application period on 31 January 2019 at 15.00 (GMT +2).

 The admitted applicant will have to show the originals of his/her educational documents (degree certificate and transcript of study records) at the University of Turku after arrival in Finland.
 Depending on the country the original documents may have to be attested or legalized.
 Please see the country specific requirements for the submission of the documents upon arrival already before applying.